styladev/magentoStylaConnect/doc/configuration.md

 <tr>
 <td>Front Name (Magazine frontend “Url”)</td>
-<td>The part of the URL after your store view part where the magazine is available</td>
+<td>The part of the URL after your store view part where the magazine is available.
+Leave empty to override the home page content from Magento with Styla page with blank path. </td>
 <td>/magazin</td>
 </tr>